10 of the Best Ab Exercises That Aren’t Crunches

 - Simultaneously extend your banded arm in front of you and your banded leg behind you.
-Keep you core braced and back flat.
+Keep your core braced and back flat.

 - Repeat on your opposite side.

-- A variation of this move is found on Beachbody On Demand in The Master’s Hammer and Chisel – 10 Minute Ab Chisle
+- A variation of this move is found on BODi in The Master’s Hammer and Chisel – 10 Minute Ab Chisel.

 8. Alternating V-Up